 - The Olympus E-P3 camera: As of October 2011, I bought a new Olympus micro 4/3ds camera, meaning that it’s an interchangeable lens system but on a very small camera body.
 I’m small too, and I didn’t want to lug around a DSLR.
 I’ve paired the camera with an excellent 20mm “pancake” Panasonic lens, perfect for macro food photography.
 For some examples with the new camera, see my photoessay from Istanbul, and photos from Morocco. *For more on mirrorless cameras, please see this review from Shawn Blanc comparing different models (Panasonic, Olympus, Sony).*

 Prior to that point, I had a Canon S90 point & shoot camera.
 All of my travel photography up until October 2011 was taken with this point and shoot camera.
 At the very beginning, my photos were tepid at best, but I’ve tried to learn as much as I can as I go, including using the aperture priority mode for food photos.
-As point and shoot cameras go, this one is great and in the new S95 model you can shoot in HD video as well.
-Lens is wide-angle, the camera goes down to f/2.0 and it’s extremely tiny meaning you can take photos inconspicuously.
-Note as of Jan 2011: the S100 just came out and it’s a beauty.
+As point and shoot cameras go, this one is great and their newer S120 model has 1080p HD video, f/1.8 lens with 5x optical zoom and great low light photos.
+For a cheaper and tinier option — though the S120 is already tiny! — I’d recommend the Canon PowerShot ELPH 130.

-- a Macbook Air 13″ notebook: I used to carry around a terrific Asus eee PC netbook (at $299.00, it was a bargain and good enough to get the work done without worrying too much about it getting lost).
-However, as I’ve transitioned into more freelance work and photography, I had to upgrade my computer to something with more processing power (and a screen that’s a little larger too).
+- a Macbook Air 11″ notebook: As I’ve transitioned into more freelance work and photography, I had to upgrade my computer to something with more processing power (and a screen that’s a little larger too).
 I choose the Air because it is lightweight, I’ve been able to use Time Machine to back up on the road.
-I’m amazed at how fast the Air is with the new chip and I’ve got no complaints having only purchased it in the fall of 2011.
+I’m amazed at how fast the Air is, and it’s amazingly lightweight.
+Syncs with my iPhone (of course that’s Apple’s master plan) and I’ve yet to find anything else I enjoy as much.

 - For those with an iPhone: I use Kenu’s Highline, which is basically a bungee cord for your phone so you don’t ever drop it on the ground again.
 It’s got a tough safety lock that firmly grips the phone, Kevlar cord.
-(And I liked it so much I got a discount code for the product – adding legalnomads will get you 20% of your purchases.)
+Their new Highline case for the 5S came out too, and it fixes the problem created by the smaller new charger by housing their Kevlar cord along with the case.
+I drop my phone a lot, so I find it helpful to have a bungee to keep it attached to something (in my case, my purse).
+Bonus, in Vietnam people gave me a thumbs up ALL the time because of phone theft being a rampant problem; everyone wanted to know where I got it.
+I liked it so much I got a discount code for the product – adding legalnomads will get you 20% of your purchases.

 - Western Digital 500GB My Passport Drive: 500GB drives are mighty small nowadays, and as someone who had all my photos stolen with my laptop and cameras, I make sure to back up my photos as I go.
 I also use Mozy.com to back them up into the cloud, just in case.